SpielmannLab/SCN_development_glucocorticoid_haendler/installation/readme.md

 # installation - readme

-All the files with *.yml extensions contains conda environment recipes.
-The can be installed using [mamba](https://github.com/conda-forge/miniforge) or conda using the following command (example):
+All the files with *.yml extensions contain conda environment recipes.
+These environments can be installed using [mamba](https://github.com/conda-forge/miniforge) or conda using the following command (example):

     mamba env create -f liana_dev.yml